vilst3r/auto-dev-setup/README.md

 # Notes
 - Configure iterm2 font to configure last step of powerline
 - iTerm2 configuration left to manual user intervention
+    - Add script to restart powerline-daemon
+        - `powerline-daemon -r`
+- Capture all subprocess stdout and funnel it into the logger